 The Changing Landscape of Food and Labor Costs

 When food prices go up, most restaurants adjust for that by raising prices.
-These changes can affect your New call-to-actionestablishment’s menu balance of profitable and popular menu items.
+These changes can affect your establishment’s menu balance of profitable and popular menu items.
 These items help your location keep in line with customer demand and making things profitable for you, but the restaurant industry is changing.

 In addition to fluctuating food costs, more and more restaurants are opening.
 Unfortunately, the labor pool is not keeping pace to fulfill higher demands.
 With so many different forces at play, there is a give and take when it comes to pricings of food and labor.
 Being mindful of changing costs in these areas is crucial and necessary to when it comes time to change your menu.